Our story

 Before helping transform urban mobility, Jean-Marc Blais learned how to get people moving, quite literally.

-His journey began in the world of skiing, where he went far beyond teaching.
-He built a ski club and school that brought together more than 5,000 members, led a team of over 100 instructors, and developed programs serving up to 1,200 students each year.
+His journey began in the ski industry, where he did much more than just teach the sport.
+He built a ski club and a ski school with more than 5,000 members, led a team of over 100 ski instructors, and developed programs that enrolled up to 1,200 students each year.

 A culture, a sense of belonging, a movement.

-Once again, he was not simply building a product.
+Once again, Jean-Marc Blais was not simply building a product.
 He was creating an ecosystem that brought communities together.

 The turning point

-In collaboration with Équiterre, he launched a pilot project providing electric bikes to 800 employees across 15 organizations.
+With the arrival of electric bikes, a true alternative was taking shape.
+Working in collaboration with Équiterre, he launched a pilot project that provided electric bikes to 800 employees across 15 organizations.

 The results were striking.
-Up to 90% of participants were willing to change their transportation habits.
+Up to 90% of participants were willing to completely change their travel habits.
+And they were able to cover an average of 14 km in less than 30 minutes.

-The issue was never motivation.
-It was the environment around them.
+The problem was never motivation.
+It was the environment and the infrastructure that wasn't there to support them.

 The idea